huggingface/blog/textgen-pipe-gaudi.md

 print(f"\nQuestion 2: {question}")
 print(f"Response 2: {response['text']}")
 ```
 > The pipeline class has been validated for LangChain version 0.0.191 and may not work with other versions of the package.

 ## Conclusion

-In this blog, we presented a custom text-generation pipeline that accepts single as well as multiple prompts as input.
+We presented a custom text-generation pipeline on Habana Gaudi2 that accepts single or multiple prompts as input.
 This pipeline offers great flexibility in terms of model size as well as parameters affecting text-generation quality.
-Furthermore, it is also very easy to use and to plug into your scripts and is compatible with LangChain.
+Furthermore, it is also very easy to use and to plug into your scripts, and is compatible with LangChain.